department-of-veterans-affairs/vagov-content/pages/life-insurance/options-eligibility/fsgli.md

 [Read our FSGLI handbook](https://www.benefits.va.gov/INSURANCE/docs/ProceduralGuide.pdf) <br>

-## Additional life insurance forms
+## Which claim forms will my service member or other family member need to submit in their time of need?
 - Claim for Family Coverage Death Benefits (SGLV 8283A) <br>
 [Download SGLV 8283A](https://www.benefits.va.gov/INSURANCE/forms/SGLV_8283A_Bene_ed2015-10.pdf)
 - Claim for Accelerated Benefits (SGLV 8284A) <br>